 Things made in China often carry a bad rep: after all, being affordable is often given as their first and foremost virtue.
 You can't deny that being competitive in terms of price is what Chinese companies are great at, but recently they have picked up the pace when it comes to innovation and design.
-Just look at the chart of the world's biggest phone makers and you will see the rise of Huawei, Oppo, Xiaomi, and many others.
+Just look at the chart of the world's biggest phone makers and you will see the rise of Huawei, Oppo, Xiaomi, and many other makers of Chinese phones.
 This is no coincidence: the Chinese market has grown hugely, but it is also international buyers that appreciate the work done by Chinese Android phone makers.
+But what are the best Chinese phones right now?

 There is quite a lot of exciting new Chinese phones that you should know about.